 Using advanced access rules will not change the experience for your users.
 They will still request the downloads the same way they used to.
 The access checks will be done upon download request.

 Does is matter what order the access rules are in?

 It does!
 Rules will be loaded in order of display, top first, and will try to be matched to the requester per rule.
 Once a rule completely matches the requests (including restrictions), the rule will apply, and the rules check will stop (break).

 Please see the following screenshots to demonstrate how important the order of rules is:

 Can I use download specific rules and global rules at the same time?

 You can.
-Please do note that download specific rules will always be applied prior to global rules.
+Please note that download-specific rules will always be applied prior to global rules.

 How can I change the order of the rules?

 You can simply drag and drop the rules to change their order!
-Don’t forget to ‘update’ your download afterwards!
+Don’t forget to ‘update’ your download afterward!